Religious Studies, BA, BS, Minor

 Outcomes of Graduates

-- Students will demonstrate a deep understanding of the religious traditions in relation to human religious experience and practice.
+Students will demonstrate a sophisticated understanding of religious traditions in relation to human religious experience and practice.

-- Students will think critically and reflectively about religious convictions and recognize religious diversity within the context of twenty-first century culture.
+Students will critically and reflectively evaluate religious convictions and recognize religious diversity within the context of twenty-first century culture.

-- In conversation with the Christian heritage, students will discover and evaluate the diversity and similarity of contemporary religious conviction in the context of personal values.
+Students will discover and evaluate the diversity and similarity of contemporary religious conviction in the context of personal values and Christian heritage.